 Ever since I can remember I was making movies.
 If a school project allowed the use of video, I was in heaven.
-However I think it was watching the behind the scenes of the first Lord of the Rings movie that convinced me I should study film in college.
+However, I think it was watching the behind the scenes of the first Lord of the Rings movie that convinced me I should study film in college.
 I loved seeing how they did things.

 The classes themselves, though important, are not what I remember.
 I remember the assignments and completing short films with my friends.
-Some of those cheaply made 'homework projects' were more fun then my senior thesis which was, for the most part, stressful and expensive.
+Some of those cheaply made 'homework projects' were more fun than my senior thesis which was, for the most part, stressful and expensive.

 I also remember working for our college 'tv station' editing together the student run programs.
 Some people may have laughed at the poor quality but I was proud of what we were doing.
 We were making things, creating things on our own.
-My last year I co-created my own show that that I am more proud of than some of the things I did in classes.
+My last year I co-created my own show that I am more proud of than some of the things I did in classes.

 Not to say that the classes were not valuable, but I feel that I learned the most by doing.
 When I had a camera and an objective and was left to my own devices, I created my best work.
 There were a few projects I worked on that could have been better had I been given complete control without having to worry about the equipment and formality of things.